q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 All Screenplay calls start with an Actor.
 Most test cases need only one Actor.

-To create an actor, add the following import statements to `DuckDuckGoTest`:
+To create an actor, add the following import statements to `DuckDuckGoWebUiTest`:

 ```csharp
 using Boa.Constrictor.Logging;